-Many of the fastest growing churches in America are those who are outward focused.
+Many of the fastest-growing churches in America are those that are outward-focused.
 They don’t only emphasize showing up and sitting in service on Sundays, they get out and engage those in their communities.

 Rather than simply staying in and inviting people to join, these churches go out—impacting the city (and world) around them.
 The result?
 Church growth.

 Let’s take a look at what church outreach is, why it’s an effective strategy to enlarge your Christian family, and how to implement outreach at your church.

 What is outreach?

 It seems pretty self-explanatory because outreach is the act of “reaching out.”
 It usually pertains to organizations, non-profits, and churches that become involved in their communities or other efforts to provide services to those who would otherwise not have access to them.

 In the church realm, this usually means doing ministry outside of your church walls, or hosting events that would bring the “unchurched” in.
 It includes meeting the needs of people, whether they attend your church or not.

 Participating in outreach can make a difference and have both physical and eternal impacts.
 Your staff, volunteers, and congregation can positively shift physical problems, like hunger or a dilapidated building.
 At the same time, those who are being served have the opportunity to feel loved and hear the gospel.

 The Bible tells us to “love your neighbor.”
 How can we honestly be loving our neighbors in our communities if we aren’t going out to them?
 A simple way to love your neighbor is to ask what they need, and then do something about it.
 (More about this below).